20 - 26 March 2021, Arctic Science Summit Week 2021

 Mark will be presenting the at the Climateurope Festival.

 28 September 2018, Final stakeholder meeting of H2020 projects MARCO and EU-MACS, Berlin (DE)

 Blue-Action representative: Ilona Mettiainen (AC UoL)

 26-27 September 2018, Third and last workshop in the “Yamal 2040” series organised by Blue-Action, Potsdam (DE)

-This workshop series is a part of the Blue-Action case study 5 on Yamal 2040 which enables various stakeholders of the remote Yamal region in the Russia Arctic to adapt to a highly uncertain future by creating a number of different scenarios as to how the region could look like by 2040.
+This workshop series is a part of the on Yamal 2040 which enables various stakeholders of the remote Yamal region in the Russia Arctic to adapt to a highly uncertain future by creating a number of different scenarios as to how the region could look like by 2040.
 The scenarios were created together with stakeholders at the first two workshops and they incorporate knowledge from different backgrounds including climate science, economic, political, and local-indigenous perspectives.
 At the third workshop, the stakeholders will be provided with concrete tools to adapt to climate change impacts and other uncertain developments in the Yamal region.
 This will be achieved through the development of adaptation strategies tailored to specific stakeholder groups in order to help them to prepare for potential consequences of each scenario.

 Organisers: Kathrin Stephen and Vilena Valeeva (IASS) and Johannes Gabriel (Foresight Intelligence)